|

 Cichlids

-are not the only freshwater tropical
+are not the only freshwater tropical fish to

 demonstrate advanced parenting instinct as interregnal part of